lukemoderwell/payst/README.md

 # payst
 Payst is Roam plugin for smarter link pasting.
+Inspired by Slack.
+Simply select the text you want to link and then paste a URL from your clipboard.